Back to articles

 What to measure instead

 I've developed a framework for AI product metrics that goes beyond accuracy, organized in layers from closest to the technology to closest to the business.
+This draws on thinking from Marty Cagan about outcome-driven teams and from Melissa Perri about connecting product work to business results -- but applied specifically to the unique challenges of AI features.

 Layer 1 covers model quality.
 Yes, accuracy matters, but measure it in the segments that matter to users, not just in aggregate.
 Measure the types of errors, not just the rate.
 A false positive and a false negative have very different consequences depending on the use case.
 For a spam filter, a false positive (marking a real email as spam) is much worse than a false negative (letting spam through).
 Your metrics should reflect this asymmetry.